-Coming in to a coding bootcamp, students often have one goal in mind: get a job.
-Finding employment as a Software Developer when you’re new to the industry can be overwhelming, with unique technical interviews and the burning question; who is going to hire me when I’ve only been coding for 8 weeks?
+Coming into a coding bootcamp, students often have one goal in mind: get a job.
+Finding employment as a Software Developer when you’re new to the industry can be overwhelming, with unique technical interviews and the burning question; who is going to hire me when I’ve only been coding for 10 weeks?

 This is where the Career Services team comes to the rescue.
 They are the bridge between Bootcamp and the crowd of employers seeking Developer talent.
 They work with each of our graduates to prepare them for their new career and navigate the complexities of the tech industry’s job market.
-With the support of the CS team, over 95% of our job-seeking graduates have found employment within 3 months, which you can learn more about in our Student Outcomes Report.
+With the support of the CS team, 93% of our job-seeking graduates have found employment within 120 days months, which you can learn more about in our five-year Student Outcomes Report.

-Consider your Bootcamp experience a year-long journey - you’ll spend 4 weeks preparing, 8 weeks immersed in the classroom and then you’ll dive into the industry head first to practice and build on the solid foundation that Bootcamp provides.
+Consider your Bootcamp experience a year-long journey - you’ll spend four weeks preparing, 10 weeks immersed in the classroom and then you’ll dive into the industry head first to practice and build on the solid foundation that Bootcamp provides.
 Our Career Services team is how you will make that happen.